paul-pratt-108442/interview-exercise/README.md

 ## About the Application

 This is a simplified school information management system that consists of both a frontend Angular application and a .NET backend API.
-The system allows users to:
+The system currently allows users to:
-- View and manage student information
+- View students and their enrolled courses
-- View and manage staff information
+- View staff and their assigned courses
 - Navigate between different sections of the application

 ### Frontend